 masterif not otherwise specified.

 path: Optional.
-Relative path specifying where to clone the repository locally, relative to the top directory in the west installation.
+Relative path specifying where to clone the repository locally, relative to the top directory in the west workspace.
 If missing, the project’s

 nameis used as a directory name.

 clone-depth: Optional.
 If given, a positive integer which creates a shallow history in the cloned repository limited to the given number of commits.
 This can only be used if the

 west-commands: Optional.
 If given, a relative path to a YAML file within the project which describes additional west commands provided by that project.
 This file is named